Ricks-Lab/gpu-utils/README.md

 ## New in this Release  -  [v2.7.0](https://github.com/Ricks-Lab/amdgpu-utils/releases/tag/v2.7.0)
 * Initial release of man pages
 * Modifications to work with distribution installation
-* Use system pci.ids file and make *amdgpy-pciid* obsolete
+* Use system pci.ids file and make *amdgpu-pciid* obsolete
 * Update setup.py file for successful installation.

 ## Development Plans